 How often should I conduct a soil test?

 Home gardeners benefit from testing soil every 3 to 5 years or when you observe problems with plant growth or health.

 Where can I get a soil test done for larger, commercial operations (i.e. agronomic crops, acreages, row crops, small grains, hay, pasture, commercial horticulture, etc.)?

-For these crops, clients should use soil testing labs that maintain certification through Iowa Department of Agriculture and Land Stewardship (IDALS).
+For these crops, clients should use soil testing labs that maintain certification through the Iowa Department of Agriculture and Land Stewardship (IDALS).
 For certification, labs have to use specified testing procedures and prove consistent test results.
-IDALS runs blind soil sample tests through these labs on a regular basis.
-This list can change over time as labs may occasionally fail the blind tests, but can return to the list with successful testing with IDALS next check.
+IDALS runs blind soil sample tests through these labs regularly.
+This list can change over time as labs may occasionally fail the blind tests but can return to the list with successful testing with IDALS next check.

 To find this list of approved soil testing labs, visit this website; on the right side of the website click on “Certified Soil Testing Laboratories”.